vmware-tanzu/velero/design/csi-snapshots.md

 ### Velero server changes

+Any non-plugin code changes must be behind a `EnableCSI` feature flag and the behavior will be opt-in until it's exited beta status.
+This will allow the development to continue on the feature while it's in pre-production state, while also reducing the need for long-lived feature branches.

 [`persistBackup`][8] will be extended to query for all `VolumeSnapshot`s associated with the backup, and persist the list to JSON.

 [`BackupStore.PutBackup`][9] will receive an additional argument, `volumeSnapshots io.Reader`, that contains the JSON representation of `VolumeSnapshots`.